| | Northborough,

 commodities, leading up to the present day electronics

+industry.
 Northborough has maintained

 its essential residential character while it continues to